Before your interview with Teach For America, read how to successfully complete your Recommenders List.

-Your two recommenders will receive a unique web link, via email, from TFA’s Admissions team asking them to complete an Online Recommendation Form.
-Your reference may or may not be called.
+Your recommenders will receive a unique web link, via email, from TFA’s Admissions team.
+They will be asked to complete an online recommendation form.

-- If you’re a student, we advocate choosing recommenders from different areas of your college experience.
+- If you’re a student, choose recommenders from different areas of your college experience.

-- For instance, the first recommender could be from an academic setting (professor, thesis advisor, independent research advisor, academic advisor), while the second recommender could be from a job or extracurricular activity (coach, advisor, formal supervisor, head of program, department leader).
+- The first recommender could be from an academic setting (professor, thesis advisor, independent research advisor, academic advisor), and the second could be from a job or extracurricular activity (coach, advisor, formal supervisor, head of program, department leader).

-- If you’re a professional, we suggest choosing your current manager as a first recommender, if possible.
+- If you’re a professional, choose your current manager as a first recommender, if possible.
 That description could also suit a supervisor, internship coordinator, or mentor, depending on your job.

 - If that’s not feasible, then you might want to select a relatively recent manager as a recommender.

-- For your second recommender, you might want to select a previous manager from the same organization, a manager from another organization, or someone from one of the other aforementioned categories (internship coordinator, mentor).
+- For your second recommender, you might want to select a previous manager from the same organization or a manager from another organization.

 - If you work in a school, we suggest asking a principal or assistant principal who is familiar with your work to be one of your two recommenders.

-- Recommenders should be comfortable filling out the Online Recommendation Form because the application doesn’t accept traditional letters of recommendation.
+- Recommenders should be comfortable filling out the online recommendation form because we don’t accept traditional letters of recommendation.

 - Friends, family members, family friends, and colleagues/peers are not advised to be listed as recommenders.

-Have additional questions about your Teach For America application?
-Visit our Application and Interview Tips page.
+Looking for additional tips on your Teach For America application?
+Visit Application and Interview Tips.